Select Page

 About Farhana

-At Language Academy, I serve as the Postgraduate (Master and PhD- full research/generic) Program Coordinator for English Language and Communication.
-At the faculty level, I provide academic development support to postgraduate students under the Postgraduate Student Society (PGSS) as the head advisor.
+Previously, at Language Academy, UTM I served as the Postgraduate (Master and PhD- full research/generic) Program Coordinator for English Language and Communication.
+At the faculty level, I provided academic development support to postgraduate students under the Postgraduate Student Society (PGSS) as the head advisor.

 Teaching

-I teach English Linguistics and Discourse Analysis to undergraduate Teaching English as a Second Language (TESL) students, English Academic Writing to undergraduate students and Qualitative Research Method to postgraduate Master and PhD students.
+I teach English Linguistics and Discourse Analysis to undergraduate Teaching English as a Second Language (TESL) students, English Proficiency subjects to undergraduate students and Qualitative Research Method to postgraduate Master and PhD students.

 Publication